Smug246/Luna-Grabber/README.md

 ```
 ### 6. What Now?
 ```
-The .exe file will appear in a build folder with the name you set it as and you can now send this to your victims.😈
+The .exe file will appear in the same folder where all the other files are with the name you set it as and you can now send this to your victims.😈
 ```
 ### 7. GUI